jay-jadhav-jj/ElasticJS/README.md

 > [!IMPORTANT]
 > I recently updated the scene creation functions and there are a lot more features now.
->  - Platform Actions: platforms can be given functions, along with a cooldown (in milleseconds), which they will call whenever they collide with the player.
+>  - Platform Actions: platforms can be given functions, along with a cooldown (in milliseconds), which they will call whenever they collide with the player.
 Put a cooldown of `-1`, and then the action is only called once.
 Keep in mind that, as with all properties, these can be modified dynamically.
 >  - Scene.onLoad + Scene.onDestroy: If these functions are set, they'll be called when the scene is loaded or exited, respectively.
 >  - getDeltaTime: returns the delta time between frames.
 This is important to ensure consistency between devices and frame rates.
 For example, when moving a platform, multiply the movement speed by the delta time to make it the same rate of movement no matter the refresh rate.
 >  - getPlayerSpeed, getPlayerJumpForce, getPlayerGravity: allows you to get the player's current speed, jump force, and gravity.